AchmadFachturrohman/Machine-Learning-Based-Myocardial-Ischemia-Classification/README.md

 The ECG signal dataset used in this research origins from [Physionet](https://archive.physionet.org/cgi-bin/atm/ATM) with MIT-BIH Normal and MIT-BIH ST Change for Normal and Ischemia ECG signal, respectively.

 ## Signal Processing
 This process is DWT to get the feature extraction data of the ECG signal, the 5th decomposed and all peaks of the ECG.
-The signal will be extracted using DWT with Quadratic Spline.
+The signal will be extracted using DWT with a Quadratic Spline.
 The saved data in CSV will be used as an input to the Neural Network.
 I used 3000 sequence data of each type of data.
 - DWT Algorithm
 	<p align="center">
   	<img src="https://user-images.githubusercontent.com/80017569/233288995-9c20791a-8b55-4ee7-b898-f01c40146d3f.jpg">